kent-thompson/webFRAME/readme.md

 Login: (Authentication)
 + One has to register as a user first, of course.
++ Once Authenticated (logged in) a JsonWebToken is issued.
 + Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in  client side SessionStorage, (/app/views/login).
 This has to be done.

 After Login:
++ The presence of the JWT indicates to the engine that the user is "logged in."
 + A JasonWebToken (JWT) is passed to the server for Authrorization for each request, as required.
 + GET and POST requests should send the client side stored JWT, and the Engine expects, a JWT, if authorization is desired.